 Malverde is also the patron saint — decidedly unofficial, of course — of the region’s robust narcotics trade.

 His shrine stationed across the way from a government compound in Sinaloa’s capital city draws a bustle of devotees.* Offerings like produce and shrimp share space with icons of marijuana and AK-47s, and votive notes appreciating “how things turned out, and how nobody was grabbed.”
+Breaking Bad gave him a shout-out from the mouths of disdainful DEA agents north of the border.

 The underworld angle may draw the gawking Yankees, but Jesus Malverde — man, legend, shrine, all — is a genuine civic institution who meets a genuine need for solace not unlike his very namesake.
 In the words of a researcher quoted by Price, Malverde draws